-There are many reasons for these disparities ranging from historical accident through the economic and demographic effects of past political policy in the regions, to the deliberate shift of electoral power toward Quebec and the Maritimes orchestrated by the Liberals under the first Trudeau circa 1980; but the most proximate cause today is long term support in the liberal media for the NDP and Bloc Quebecois in ridings where the Conservatives don't have overwhelming majorities.
+There are many reasons for these disparities ranging from historical accident through the economic and demographic effects of past political policy in the regions, to the deliberate shift of electoral power toward Quebec and the Maritimes orchestrated by the Liberals under the first Trudeau circa 1980; but the most proximate cause for the continuation of these disparities today is vote splitting in ridings where the Conservatives don't have overwhelming majorities.

-From the NDP or Bloc perspective splitting the vote in contested ridings meant, in 2015, that winning candidates needed, on average, only 20,400 votes - barely more than half what it takes for a conservative to win in Alberta.
+From the NDP or Bloc perspective vote splitting in contested ridings meant, in 2015, that winning candidates needed, on average, only 20,400 votes - barely more than half the Alberta average for Conservatives.

-The obvious remedy, seat redistribution, is impractical in Canada because the winners from the present system have the power to block change - and nothing short of a populist western Canadian movement to leave the Canadian federation in favor of eventual union with the United States seems likely to change that.
+The obvious remedy, seat redistribution, is impractical in Canada because the winners from the present system have the power to block change - and nothing short of a serious western Canadian threat to leave the Canadian federation in favor of eventual union with the United States seems likely to change that.

-On the other hand Trudeau's commitment to electoral reform together with the enthusiastically expressed support for both electoral reform and the one man, one vote, principle among the minor parties who expect to benefit from proportional representation has opened the door to discussion of a fair and easy way to implement a simple solution: proportional voting by the elected rather than the electors.
+On the other hand Trudeau's outspoken commitment to electoral reform during the 2015 election and his subsequent repudiation of the reform commission's findings combine with the enthusiastically expressed support for both electoral reform and the one man, one vote, principle among the minor parties who expect to benefit from proportional representation to open the door to a fair and easy way to implement a simple solution: proportional voting by the elected rather than the electors.